 Upon admission, students who demonstrate, document, and receive approvals, for a detailed portfolio of substantial career, military or community service experience, may also receive additional Prior Learning Assessment (PLA) credits.
-In general, PLA credits supplement transfer credits already gained at point of admission through existing University articulation agreements.
-In addition, students can only Like transfer credits, approved PLA credits are applied to satisfy Experiential and Service Learning general education, courses in a major and/or free elective in a student's chosen degree program.
+In general, PLA credits supplement transfer credits already gained at the point of admission through existing University articulation agreements.

-- Credit petitioned via PLA must be for a specific university course within an academic program but cannot be applied toward seminar, capstone, and/or independent study courses. - The University awards credit for undergraduate level learning that can be assessed and documented.
-Credit is awarded for learning combined with, but not solely based on, career experience and/or military service. - PLA credits are considered "non-traditional" transfer credits.
-Accrediting guidelines limit the amount of non-traditional credit applied toward degree completion as follows: Associate no more than 12 semester hours; Bachelor's no more than 24 semester hours.
+Credit petitioned via PLA must be for a specific university course within an academic program but cannot be applied toward seminar, capstone, and/or independent study courses.

+The University awards credit for undergraduate level learning that can be assessed and documented.
+Credit is awarded for learning combined with, but not solely based on, career experience and/or military service.

+PLA credits are considered "non-traditional" transfer credits.
+Accrediting guidelines limit the amount of non-traditional credit applied toward degree completion as follows: Associate - no more than 12 semester hours; Bachelor's - no more than 24 semester hours.